 Financial instruments, which potentially subject the Company to concentrations of credit risk, principally consist of cash, cash equivalents, and investment securities.
-The Company currently invests its excess cash primarily in a money market fund, U.S. Treasury notes, and high quality, marketable debt instruments of corporations, financial institutions and government sponsored enterprises in accordance with the Company's investment policy.
-The Company's investment policy defines allowable investments and establishes guidelines relating to credit quality, diversification, and maturities of its investments to preserve principal and maintain liquidity.
-All investment securities have a credit rating of at least A3/A- or better, or P-1/A-1 or better, as determined by Moody's Investors Service or Standard & Poor's.
+The Company currently invests its excess cash primarily in a money market fund, U.S. Treasury notes, and high quality, marketable debt instruments of corporations, financial institutions and government sponsored enterprises.
+The Company has adopted an investment policy that includes guidelines relative to credit quality, diversification and maturities to preserve principal and liquidity.

-During the years ended December 31, 2014, 2013 and 2012, revenues from the Company's agreements with certain collaborative partners exceeded 10 percent of its total revenues.
-During the year ended December 31, 2014, revenues from Fast Forward, LLC and Allergan, Inc. comprised 59 percent and 33 percent of total revenues, respectively.
-During the year ended December 31, 2013, revenues from Allergan, the National Institutes of Health, and The Michael J. Fox Foundation comprised 50 percent, 19 percent, and 15 percent of total revenues, respectively.
-During the year ended December 31, 2012, revenues from Allergan and Meiji Seika Pharma Co., Ltd. comprised 23 percent and 66 percent of total revenues, respectively.
+During the years ended December 31, 2013, 2012 and 2011, revenues from the Company's agreements with certain collaborative partners exceeded 10 percent of its total revenues.
+During the year ended December 31, 2013, revenues from Allergan, Inc., the National Institutes of Health, and The Michael J. Fox Foundation comprised 50 percent, 19 percent, and 15 percent of total revenues, respectively.
+During the year ended December 31, 2012, revenues from Allergan and Meiji Seika Pharma Co., Ltd. ("Meiji Seika Pharma") comprised 23 percent and 66 percent of total revenues, respectively.
+During the year ended December 31, 2011, revenues from Allergan, Meiji Seika Pharma and The Michael J. Fox Foundation comprised 52 percent, 25 percent and 13 percent of total revenues, respectively.